Transport Layer Security (TLS)¶

 Default: “ECDSA”, “RSA”

 “IMPLICIT” enables ciphersuites which are authenticated not by a signature but through a side-effect of the key exchange.
-In particular this setting is required to enable PSK, SRP, and static RSA ciphersuites.
+In particular this setting is required to enable PSK and static RSA ciphersuites.

 -